AdviceNow has a Sorting out Child Arrangements webstie with information on sorting out child arrangements when you separate or divorce.

 • The public interest overrides the interest of the individual

-• When a member of staff of a statutory service, a private or voluntary service or a volunteer is the person accused of abuse, malpractice or poor professional standards.
+• When a staff member of a statutory service, a private or voluntary service or a volunteer is accused of abuse, malpractice or poor professional standards.

 |